 In addition to a rain jacket, there are some other essential items you should have in your backpack as well.
 You should always take a navigational aid, such as a map, compass or GPS device, just in case you get lost.

-Even on grey and cloudy days the sun can do harm, so always pack sunscreen, a hat and UV protective sunglasses to ensure you are completely safe from harmful UV rays.
+Even on a grey and cloudy day, the sun can do harm, so always pack sunscreen, a hat and UV protective sunglasses to ensure you are completely safe from harmful UV rays.

 Pack an extra layer of clothing, even if it’s a hot day, as it can get very cold as you climb higher up a mountain.
 Last but not least, you should also pack a basic first aid kit in case of an emergency.